 - Vizio SmartCast TVs: all models

 Regardless of TV make, model, or brand, one of the easiest ways to start streaming is through the use of a third-party streaming player or box.
 These devices range in price from cheap to expensive, but open up an existing TV to support even more apps and features, including YouTube TV.

-Again, as YouTube TV is available in app form and through Android TV, Roku, and Amazon Fire TV, the options for streaming player support are varied.
+Again, as YouTube TV is available in app form and on Android TV, Roku, and Amazon Fire TV devices, the streaming player support is varied.
 In fact, Google recently added its own first-party hardware solution to the streaming player market with its Chromecast with Google TV.
 In many ways, this device is actually built with YouTube TV in mind and will integrate live channels with the rest of the available content in a much cleaner way than on other streaming players.

 Streaming players compatible with YouTube TV:

 - Chromecast with Google TV

 - Fire TV Stick (2nd Gen & 4K)